kariavka/dlvpef/README.rst

     }

     # SECRET_KEY
     # ** You must change this value - this is important!
-Do not save the security
-    #    key and a different password in the repository.
     SECRET_KEY = '987asd8jhg3^%&^%+eoegsv(1xp2#7_^=oxilhq)afy='

     # EMAIL SETTINGS
+    # Specify the mail settings to inform administrator about errors on the
+    # server and and communication with users.
     # ** For Gmail: http://www.google.com/accounts/DisplayUnlockCaptcha
-    # ** Specify the mail settings to inform administrator about errors on the
-    #    server and and communication with users.
     EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
     EMAIL_USE_TLS = True
     EMAIL_PORT = 587